Celebrating Sylvia Plath

-Sylvia Plath’s classic novel The Bell Jar has always been one of those books that I just knew I had to read.
-Drawn more and more to it over the last couple of years, I have found that The Bell Jar has easily become the most important book I have read through my twenties.
+Sylvia Plath’s classic novel The Bell Jar was always one of those books I knew I had to read.
+Drawn more and more to it over the last couple of years, I’ve found that The Bell Jar has easily become one of the most important books I have read through my twenties.

 For the last fifty years, The Bell Jar has continued to haunt and intrigue its readers, leaving a mark that cannot be erased.

 Semi-autobiographical, the novel follows Plath’s alter-ego Esther Greenwood, a young writer fresh out of college, who is sent to New York after winning an all-expenses-paid internship at a prestigious magazine.
 She and eleven other girls are put up in a hotel and receive invitations to a whirlwind of glamorous events.
 In spite of this, Esther’s world remains grey and she cannot enjoy herself.
 ‘I was supposed to be having the time of my life,’ she says.